April 2021 - Assessing the merits of an acquisition

 Source of funds.
 A concern here is that a company with net cash on the balance sheet acquires because it feels it has to spend the money rather than give the cash back to shareholders.
 In this scenario the concern has to be that the hurdle to make a good acquisition is not at the level it should be.
 Investors may feel that a greater level of governance and accountability is at play when the company has to go to shareholders to raise equity to complete an acquisition, however this is far from a failsafe, for example Fletcher Building raised new equity to buy Formica.

 Complementary business.
 If an acquisition has a high degree of overlap with the rest of a business you can be pretty confident that the management team have the expertise to run it successfully.
 This should also signal the potential for synergies and the likelihood that the acquiring management team can realise those benefits.
-Where there little or no synergy benefits alarm bells should be ringing.
+Where there are little or no synergy benefits alarm bells should be ringing.

 Other buyers.
 This check covers off a couple of facets of deal making.
 Sometimes no one else is a logical buyer of the business except the acquiror, which gives some confidence that a sensible price is being paid.
 Or was it a formal and public sale process that investment bankers hawked around the world trying to get the best possible price?
 This effectively rules out the chance of picking up a bargain.

 Returning to Scales Corporation potentially acquiring Villa Maria Estates and applying this check list does not garner many clear ticks.
 If successful they will be the highest bidder in a global sale process run by UBS investment bankers, outbidding, amongst others, Pernod Ricard and Constellation Brands.
 Unlike those potential buyers Scales Corporation, as an apple exporter, will have little in the way of synergies to realise or expertise to deploy.
-Additionally, there has to be the concern that their circa $100m net cash position, due to the 2018 sale of their division, was starting to burn a hole in their pocket and partly triggered this move.
+Additionally, there has to be the concern that their circa $100m net cash position, due to the 2018 sale of their Polarcold division, was starting to burn a hole in their pocket and partly triggered this move.
 And finally, the size of the deal means it is likely to be over that 40% of market capitalisation threshold, which makes it one of those “transformational” deals.